pism/pism/doc/sphinx/technical/blatter-pattyn.rst

 .. note::

-   It would be interesting to compare different preconditioning options on the coarsest MG level (GAMG, Hypre, BoomerAMG, ...).
+   It would be interesting to compare different preconditioning options on the coarsest MG level (GAMG, Hypre BoomerAMG, ...).

 .. _sec-bp-pc-implementation: